Prolonged Adductor Canal Block in Perioperative Analgesia for Total Knee Arthroplasty in Elderly and Senile Patients: An Open Randomized Study

 Abstract

-BACKGROUND: Total knee replacement (TKR) is one of the commonly performed orthopedic procedures and remains the only definitive method for relieving pain and improving quality of life in patients with knee osteoarthritis.
-Despite significant progress in pain management, there is still no consensus on the optimal approach to postoperative analgesia in this patient population.
+BACKGROUND: Total knee arthroplasty (TKA) is among the most frequently performed orthopedic procedures and often represents the only effective method to relieve pain and improve quality of life in patients with knee osteoarthritis.
+Despite advances in pain management, no universally accepted or standardized strategy for analgesia in this population has been established.

-AIM: To compare the efficacy and safety of three prolonged postoperative analgesia techniques following TKR: continuous epidural analgesia (CEA — control group), continuous adductor canal block (CACB), and a combination of CACB with infiltration between the popliteal artery and the capsule of the knee (IPACK) — CACB+IPACK.
+AIM: The work aimed to compare the efficacy and safety of three prolonged postoperative analgesia techniques for TKA: prolonged epidural analgesia (PEA, control group), prolonged adductor canal block (PACB), and a combination of PACB with infiltration between the popliteal artery and the posterior capsule of the knee (iPACK)—PACB+iPACK.

-METHODS: Patients were enrolled between December 2023 and June 2024.
-A total of 184 patients aged 60 years and older were randomized into three groups: CEA (n=62), CACB (n=60), and CACB+IPACK (n=62).
-The primary endpoint was the proportion of patients achieving effective analgesia at 24 hours postoperatively.
-Secondary endpoints included muscle strength assessed using the Medical Research Council (MRC) Scale for Muscle Strength, presence of posterior knee pain at 24 hours, length of hospital stay, opioid analgesic requirements, and patient satisfaction with anesthesia measured by the QoR-40 questionnaire.
+METHODS: Patient were enrolled between December 2023 and June 2024.
+A total of 184 patients aged 60 years and older were analyzed and randomized into three groups: the control group with PEA (n = 62), PACB (n = 60), and PACB+iPACK (n = 62).
+The primary endpoint was the proportion of patients who achieved effective analgesia 24 hours after surgery.
+Secondary endpoints included muscle strength assessment using the Medical Research Council (MRC) Weakness Scale, posterior knee pain 24 hours after surgery, length of hospital stay, opioid analgesic consumption, and patient satisfaction with anesthesia measured by the Quality of Recovery Questionnaire (QoR-40).

 Full Text